UNIV: Unified Foundation Model for Infrared and Visible Modalities: Experiments

 \subsubsection{Semantic Segmentation}

-The results of infrared image semantic segmentation on the MSRS-IR dataset are presented in Table ~\ref{tab:ir-downstream}.
-A key observation is that models trained from scratch consistently underperform compared to pre-trained models, highlighting the importance of pre-training in enhancing a model's ability to extract modality-invariant semantic features and improve overall comprehension.

-Specifically, the MCMAE model pre-trained on IN1K achieves a 2.8 mIoU improvement over the same model pre-trained on Inf30.
-This suggests that cross-domain fine-tuning, which leverages feature similarities between visible and infrared modalities, can significantly enhance model performance.
+The results of infrared image semantic segmentation on the MSRS-IR dataset are shown in \cref{tab:ir-downstream}.
+A key observation is that models trained from scratch consistently underperform compared to pre-trained models, underscoring the importance of pre-training for learning modality-invariant semantic features.
+For example, MCMAE pre-trained on IN1K achieves a 2.8 mIoU gain over the same model pre-trained on Inf30.
+This performance gap highlights the critical role of strong pre-training in building robust infrared representations.

-Our proposed UNIV model achieves state-of-the-art performance on the MSRS-IR dataset.
-When pre-trained using LoRA updates, UNIV achieves 76.0 mIoU, surpassing the previous SOTA InfMAE by 1.7 mIoU with only 2\% training parameters.
-The full parameter pre-training variant of UNIV achieves 76.6 mIoU, improving 0.6 mIoU over the LoRA variant.
-These results demonstrate the effectiveness of our PCCL and LoRA pre-training strategy in balancing segmentation accuracy and computational efficiency.
+Building upon this observation, our proposed UNIV model achieves state-of-the-art performance on MSRS-IR.
+With LoRA-based pre-training, UNIV reaches 76.0 mIoU, surpassing the previous SOTA InfMAE by 1.7 mIoU while updating only 2\% of parameters.
+The full-parameter variant further improves to 76.6 mIoU.
+These results validate the effectiveness of our PCCL and LoRA pre-training strategy in balancing accuracy and efficiency, and they demonstrate that, within the unified feature space, the inter-class semantic separability of infrared features is significantly enhanced, leading to substantial downstream improvements.